OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 </p>

 -

+This program seems very similar to the previous test_remotve_control_robot.py, and indeed the actions and sensory inputs are.
+However, as we will see in the next section (i.e. next 'step' as they are called in this documentation), the code now largely consists of a Python class 'PetitCatController'.
+In the next section (i.e., 'step') we will explore how we can use class PetitCatController with other Python projects that want to interface with the robotic car.

+<h1 style="font-size: 24px;">Step #4 --  Looking at the Code in the petitcat2.py Module" </h1>

 If you look at the Python code, you see that this module provides a class to control the PetitCat robotic device, which by default is the robotic car.